 - Join in the Kali Puja celebrations with striking pandals and grand celebrations at night.

 - Take a cruise on the Hooghly River, where you can enjoy a delicious dinner or snacks and have a smashing view of the shining lights of Diwali.

 - Witness the Ganga Aarti (fire offering) at Howrah's Ramakrishnapur Ghat where earthen lamps or diya are floated onto the river for a Hindu blessing .

 Celebrate Diwali in Amritsar

 Amritsar is a Sikh city that is world-famous as the location of the Golden Temple.
 In Sikhism, Diwali is celebrated as Bandi Chhor Divas, the day that Guru Hargobind Sahib was released from unjust imprisonment.
 Diwali is holy for Sikhs, and during this time, the Golden Temple is draped in lights and surrounded by oil lanterns making it one of the most spectacular Diwali sights to witness.

 Thousands of pilgrims will gather for a spectacular night of celebration on Diwali, and it is better to arrive there early to get good location.
 You can enjoy the wonderful display of fireworks, light candles for the festival like the pilgrims, join the deep meditation alongside the holy tank (the lake around the Golden Temple).

 Get more ideas on the best places to spend Diwali in India.

-Traveling in India can already be an intense and chaotic experience, but when Diwali comes along things can get even more crowded and confusing.
+Traveling in India is often an intense and chaotic experience on any day, but when Diwali comes along things can get even more crowded and confusing.
 Here are some tips about traveling in India during Diwali to help you have the most enjoyable holiday experience.